AzureAiDevs/hub/website/2023-aia/2023-04-11-build-chatgpt/index.md

     page_url="https://azureaidevs.github.io/hub/2023-aia/day10"
     image_url="https://raw.githubusercontent.com/AzureAiDevs/hub/main/website/static/img/2023-aia/banner-day10.png"
     title="How to build your own ChatGPT"
     description= "🧑‍💻Welcome to day 10 of #30DaysOfAzureAI.
-Build your ChatGPT with the power of Azure Cognitive Search and Azure OpenAI Service!
-Distinguished engineer Pablo Castro will show you how to create a ChatGPT using your own data." hashtags="AzureOpenAI,ChatGPT"
+Microsoft Distinguished engineer Pablo Castro shows you how to build your own ChatGPT with the power of Azure Cognitive Search and Azure OpenAI Service." hashtags="AzureOpenAI"
     hashtag="#30DaysOfAzureAi"
 />